 Boot Fetish

-A sexual interest in boots (knee-high and thigh-high styles through riding, work, combat, and military boots) valued for their look, materials, and connotations of authority.
+A sexual interest in boots (knee-high and thigh-high fashion styles through riding, work, combat, and military boots) valued for their silhouette, materials, and connotations of authority.
 It overlaps with shoe, leather, and uniform fetishism.

 - Prevalence